 14 Nov Debunking 8 Common Blood Clot Myths

-From Westminster, Calif. to the farthest reaches of America’s East Coast, blood clots claim the lives of 300,000 people every year.
+From California to the farthest reaches of America’s East Coast, blood clots claim the lives of 300,000 people every year.
 As students quickly learn in phlebotomy courses, blood is essential to the human body.
 When a clot restricts the movement of blood, the health consequences for the victim can be severe.
 Fortunately, not all blood clot victims die.
 In fact, the majority of embolisms are eminently preventable.

 As with everything in life, knowledge is power.
-Phlebotomy courses teach students in Westminster extensively about the human circulatory system, but not everyone has the opportunity to attend such classes.
+Phlebotomy courses teach students extensively about the human circulatory system, but not everyone has the opportunity to attend such classes.
 In the absence of professional instruction, take a look at the truth behind some of the more common blood clot myths.

 Myth 1.
 Blood clots only happen to older patients and those with poor health.